 Surrounding Toowong village are a number of cafés and restaurants as well as the Royal Exchange Hotel.
 This classic Australian pub is renowned for being a student hang-out and gives Toowong a lively nightlife.

-At 2-6 Maryvale Street, just off Jephson Street, the project is close to everything you would want living in Toowong.
+At 2-6 Maryvale Street, just off Jephson Street, Sense is close to everything you would want living in Toowong.
 Jephson Street sees steady traffic, heavier in the afternoons, and is a popular backstreet utilised by locals when Coronation drive is at a crawl.
 The southern end of the street adjoins Moggill Road, the main route to Indooroopilly.

 Toowong Village is the main shopping destination for residents in many surrounding suburbs and also subsequently draws a lot of bustle in the afternoons and weekends.